eclipse-volttron/docker/README.md

 ## Initialization of Platform

-Initialization of the platform requires getting information to the docker container so that the volttron can be created.
+Initialization of the platform requires getting platform and agent configurations to the docker container so that VOLTTRON can be configured with it.
 To do this a second mount point is specified using the flags ```-v $PWD/example/config:/config```.
 This will mount the contents on the host at $PWD/examples/config to the point inside the container /config.
 The environmental variable ```-e 'PLATFORM_CONFIG=/config/example_platform_config.yml'``` informs the volttron container where its configuration file for the platform is located.
 Note that this is from the containers perspective not the host.
-In addition ```-e REINITIALIZE=1``` will reinitialize both the platform and the volttron installed inside the container.
+In addition ```-e REINITIALIZE=1``` will remove existing volttron and agents inside the container and reinitialize volttron with a clean volttron home.

 ```bash
 # Starts a volttron persisting volttron home.